Concrete Slab Foundation for Carports and Metal Garages

 - Notched Edge Offset – The same as Slope Edge Offset.
 We recommend to apply this option at the location of your garage doors.

-If you have an existing slab with a slab size larger than the building size, we do recommend the silicone option to help prevent leaking or sipping under the base rail.
+If you have an existing slab, or a larger slab, we do recommend the silicone option to help prevent leaking or seeping underneath the base rail.
 This option is not 100% water proof as we are not aware of the age and levelness of your cement, however after many years we have received fantastic feedback from our clients.
 See below the application.

 Where should I set the slab / building location?